UA-ResearchComputing-HPC/hpc-documentation/docs/events/workshop_materials/intro_to_machine_learning/python/index.md

 - Not all Python package managers play well with HPC environments

 ## Setting up Python for machine learning on HPC
-{==Use virtual environments to install Python packages.==} See [Python](../../../../software/popular_software/python/index.md) to learn how to create virtual environments with built-in Python tools.
+==Use virtual environments to install Python packages.== See [Python](../../../../software/popular_software/python/index.md) to learn how to create virtual environments with built-in Python tools.
 See [Anaconda](../../../../software/popular_software/anaconda/index.md) to learn how to create virtual environments with Conda (or its variants).

 For the hands-on examples we will need the following packages (with GPU support):